A look at some little-known facts about the royal residence.

 Buckingham Palace is the holder of the National Collection of mulberries.
 The whole Palace is built on a site where King James I had a mulberry garden planted in an attempt to rear silkworms in the 1600s.
 He was unsuccessful, as he had purchased the wrong species.

 Marble Arch now sits at the north east corner of Hyde Park, but it was originally built in front of Buckingham Palace.

 Queen Victoria was the first sovereign to use the palace as her official residence, and it soon became clear that it wasn't large enough for hosting official visitors.
 So, Marble Arch was moved in order for the fourth wing of the Palace to be built where it once stood.

 12. Behind the scenes

 When a state banquet is held at the palace, it can take up to five days to put together the banqueting table and lay it up ready for the occasion.
-The Queen personally inspects the setup herself:
+Queen Elizabeth II was known to personally inspect the setup herself:

 13. During the war

 Buckingham Palace wasn't immune to the effects of the Blitz.
 It was hit nine times, some of them when King George VI and Queen Elizabeth (later the Queen Mother) were in residence.

 The Palace Chapel was destroyed by a direct hit in 1940, at which the Queen Mother was reported to have said "I’m glad we’ve been bombed.
 It makes me feel I can look the East End in the face."